Gar1e77/Plotbox/README.md

 Each variant is presented to demonstrate adaptability to handling the project task in a variety of technologies.

+Please note that Php variant also displays some basic postcode regex validation.

 For simplicity sake, each variant is presented with a docker configuration to aid in running each variant in a multi-environment situation.
 In doing so it demonstrates how the developer can share the environmental conditions with others necessary to run these apps.